AA Pension Scheme

 Dealing with complaints

-If you have a complaint relating to CARE you should contact AON the Scheme administrator, where you can request a copy of the IDRP form.
+If you have a complaint relating to CARE you should contact AON the Scheme administrator in the first instance.
+Aon can also provide a copy of the Internal Dispute Resolution Procedure (IDRP) and any forms you need.

 Website: www.moneyhelper.org.uk/en